A-Bad-Coder/pinnacle/README.md

-# pinnacle
+## pinnacle
-a game website made by yours truly
+A game website made by yours truly :P
+Contact me on discord at swiftquietkid ty!